 In July of 2013, Minako Noma published An Introduction to Haibun (privately published in Matsuyama, Japan).
 The book is short, only 64 pages, and its primary purpose is to showcase a new translation of Tsukiyo Sōshi (Sketches of Moonlit Nights), a ten-part moon-themed haibun by Chodō Kurita (1749–1814).
 The book includes not only the original text in Japanese, written in 1798, but also a version in a modern Japanese translation by Takeshi Imamura.
-The English translation by Patricia Lyons celebrates a haibun of extraordinary and disarming beauty that unfolds with the phases of the moon, written at a time when Japan used the lunar calendar rather that the current solar calendar, thus a time when the moon served as civilization’s timepiece—or, as Imamura puts it, “In those days, the moon was the calendar, and people could not live their lives without looking at it” (52).
+The English translation by Patricia Lyons celebrates an extended haibun of extraordinary and disarming beauty that unfolds with the phases of the moon, written at a time when Japan used the lunar calendar rather that the current solar calendar, thus a time when the moon served as civilization’s timepiece—or, as Imamura puts it, “In those days, the moon was the calendar, and people could not live their lives without looking at it” (52).
 In her afterword to An Introduction to Haibun, Noma writes that she wanted to publish this content because she thought “it would be a good book for those who only think of haibun as a travel diary” (58).

 Aside from providing a fine translation of a lesser-known early Japanese haibun, the book may be of particular interest to haibun aficionados for its brief commentary, “What Is Haibun,” by Imamura, who is vice president of the Matsuyama Shiki Society and coauthored There Is Today: Chodō Kurita and His Writings.
 Imamura begins by saying “A haibun is a short prose piece written in haikai style,” and then briefly explains the history of haikai poetry, a common sort of literary amusement to which Bashō “added feeling and emotion derived from a deep observation of nature and human life, in an attempt to fuse elegance with the commonplace” (5).
 He then discusses Bashō’s reverence for karumi, or lightness, and presents a Kurita haiku that exemplifies this shared perspective.
 Imamura states that “In haibun . . . a state of ‘lightness’ is surely the ultimate” (7).